qlik-oss/enigma.js/docs/api.md

 ### `api.genericType`

-This property contains the custom type set on this API (if any).

-This corresponds to the `qInfo.qType` property on your generic object's properties object.
+Despite the name, this property corresponds to the `qInfo.qType` property on your generic object's properties object.

 Example: